-The HPP promotes consistent national focus to improve outcomes during emergencies.6 To measure performance, the HPP uses a variety of measures at the input, activity, output, or outcome levels.14 These performance measures target preparedness and outcome measures to address the information needs of various stakeholders.
+The HPP promotes consistent national focus to improve outcomes during emergencies.
+To measure performance, the HPP uses a variety of measures at the input, activity, output, or outcome levels.
+These performance measures target preparedness and outcome measures to address the information needs of various stakeholders.
 These measures are the only measures on a federal level related to healthcare system preparedness and response.
 Performance measures within the HPP relate to the following items:

-- Fiscal preparedness - Response planning - Identification of populations with unique needs - Jurisdictional engagement - Drills to test redundant forms of communication - Surge planning to assess participation and time- and percent-based outcomes to coordinate load-sharing - Coordination with other federal preparedness programs - Measurement unique to remote or isolated communities14
+- Fiscal preparedness - Response planning - Identification of populations with unique needs - Jurisdictional engagement - Drills to test redundant forms of communication - Surge planning to assess participation and time- and percent-based outcomes to coordinate load sharing - Coordination with other federal preparedness programs - Measurement unique to remote or isolated communities

-Emergency care services, such as EMT and EMS, play a vital role in MCIs and PHEs.
-Measuring EMS processes and EMS coordination with the healthcare system should be explored to best understand the quality of emergency transport and the impact of EMS care on patient outcomes.
-In coordinating with an ED, measures such as timing of ambulance pick-up to hospital arrival, as well as wait times for ambulances in the ED ambulance bay can help providers understand efficiency.
-EMS resources that need to be mobilized during an emergency, patient triage and distribution, tourniquet application, and other timely healthcare interventions performed at the start of large-scale emergencies are examples of measures that could be prioritized.
+Surge planning for hospitals is crucial for preparedness, and the Hospital Medical Surge Preparedness Index (HMSPI) is a tool that can be used to understand the preparedness of a hospital for mass casualty events.
+Emergency care services, such as emergency medical technician (EMT) and EMS, play a vital role in MCIs and PHEs.
+Measuring EMS processes and coordination with the healthcare system should be explored to best understand the quality of emergency transport and the impact of EMS care on patient outcomes.
+In coordinating with an ED, measures such as timing of ambulance pick-up to hospital arrival, as well as wait times for ambulances in the ED ambulance bay, can help providers understand efficiency.
+EMS resources that need to be mobilized during an emergency, such as patient triage and distribution, tourniquet application, and other timely healthcare interventions performed at the start of large-scale emergencies, are examples of measures that could be prioritized.

-The National EMS Quality Alliance (NEMSQA) has a set of 11 measures collected by EMS in the domains of clinical effectiveness, patient safety, and patient experience.15 These measures focus on the following subjects:
+NEMSQA has a set of 11 measures collected by EMS in the domains of clinical effectiveness, patient safety, and patient experience.
+These measures focus on the following subjects: